Steroids (dexamethasone, prednisolone, methyl prednisolone)

 - Difficulty sleeping – taking your tablets first thing in the morning may help

 These side effects only occur if you take steroids for more than a few months.
 They include

 - Eye problems such as cataracts, infections or glaucoma

 - Changes to your face (Cushings syndrome) – you may develop a swollen or puffy face, dark marks, acne or facial hair.
-If you notice any of these changes talk to your doctor
+If you notice any of these changes talk to your doctor or nurse

 - Muscle wasting – your legs may feel weaker and walking or climbing stairs may be more difficult.
 You may have aching muscles for a short while after stopping treatment